lambdacc/parameterised-piggy-bank/README.md

+# TODO Update readme
-# Shared Piggy Bank
+# Parametrised Piggy Bank

-This repo houses a simple Plutus Contract that acts as a shared piggy bank.
+This repo houses a simple Plutus Contract that acts as a parametrised shared piggy bank.

 ## Setting up